jblattel/SpaceInvaders-backglass/README.txt

 Overview
 This repository contains the code and resources for a "new and improved" Space Invaders themed backglass clock project.
 Inspired by the classic arcade game, this project turns a backglass-style display into a functional clock, blending retro gaming aesthetics with modern timekeeping.

-The project likely involves hardware like LED matrices, microcontrollers (e.g., Arduino or ESP32), and software to animate invaders or display time in a creative way mimicking the Space Invaders backglass.
+The project utilizes a Raspberry pi to drive 7 segment displays and 8x8 matrixes to create a clock that has animation lights and sounds , microcontrollers.
+Software to animate invaders or display time in a creative way mimicking the Space Invaders backglass.

 Features
 Retro Space Invaders theme